vsuo/03-Getting-and-Cleaning-Data/README.md

 fdata <- read.table("./UCI HAR Dataset/features.txt", stringsAsFactors=FALSE)
 ```

-**Step 5**: Now we have training and test dataset created for step 1 and 2 above.
+**Step 5**: Now we have training and test dataset created from step 1 and 2 above.
 Both these datasets contains same number of observations.
-Using the **merge()** function merge both dataset. merged dataset is called '**part1data**'.
+Using the **merge()** function merge both dataset.
+The merged dataset is called '**part1data**'.
 This is first part of the given excercise.
-Step 1 to 4 are prestep to create merge dataset
+Step 1 to 4 are prestep to create merge dataset.
 1 above
 ```{r}
 part1data = merge(testdata, traindata, all=TRUE)